 When investigating providers, New Relic was the obvious starting point. amaysim had been using a small implementation of New Relic on servers supporting its website.
 This was extended to a couple of other applications, where New Relic APM helped to isolate issues.
-The IT Operations department was so surprised by the range of information they received that they started implementing the full New Relic Digital Intelligence Platform, which now tracks infrastructure performance, apps, and webpages, with dashboard tools providing immediate access to key reporting data.
+The IT Operations department was so surprised by the range of information they received that they started implementing the full New Relic platform, which now tracks infrastructure performance, apps, and webpages, with dashboard tools providing immediate access to key reporting data.

 Whilst it had considered alternative providers, New Relic had already proven its worth, and amaysim couldn’t see any similar products with the same range of features at a similar price point.
 As amaysim’s Head of IT Operations Peter James describes it, ‘The pricing model makes it easy to get started, and it quickly identifies a need that you perhaps didn’t realise you had.
 Once you have it, you wonder how you ever managed before.’

 With New Relic in place, a backlog of issues was quickly resolved.
 For example, a regular mid-morning slowdown in processing speed was attributed to an overnight process that regularly ran beyond 9 a.m., when customer support processes were placing increased demands on the infrastructure.
 Thanks to New Relic the team was able to reschedule their processes and provide a better customer experience.